Afiniti Insights

 Partner

-Emma is a Managing Consultant with over 25 years’ experience in organisation design, project business analysis, change management and communications.
-Emma has worked with a variety of large organisations in the private, public and charitable sectors, from Rail to the NHS and RAF to financial services, energy and pharma, as well as large scale transformation in other safety-critical, heavily unionised operational environments.
+Emma has over 25 years’ experience in organisation design, transformation and business analysis, change management and communications.
+Emma has worked with a variety of large organisations in the private, public and charitable sectors, from life sciences to rail, NHS and RAF to financial services and energy as well as large-scale transformation in other safety-critical, heavily unionised digital and operational environments.

 Get in touch!